 - 2 egg whites

-- 1 tbsp powdered erythritol
+- 1 tablespoon powdered erythritol or equivalent sweetener

-- 1 tsp vanilla
+- 1 teaspoon vanilla

 - crushed hazelnuts to decorate

-Whip the egg whites until they form stiff peaks.
+- Whip the egg whites until they form stiff peaks.

-Fold in the hazelnut meal, erythritol, stevia and vanilla until well combined.
+- Fold in the hazelnut meal, erythritol, stevia and vanilla until well combined.
 I don’t like my cookies too sweet, so do make sure to taste the dough and adjust the sweetener to your liking.

-With a spoon, drop the dough on a silicone baking sheet or a baking sheet lined with parchment paper.
+- With a spoon, drop the dough on a silicone baking sheet or a baking sheet lined with parchment paper.
 Flatten to your liking.

-Bake at 160° Celsius (320°F) for 25 minutes or until lightly browned.
+- Bake at 160° Celsius (320°F) for 25 minutes or until lightly browned.

-Let the cookies cool before touching them.
+- Let the cookies cool before touching them.
 They firm up as they cool down.

-Makes 20 smallish cookies
+- Makes 20 smallish cookies